eocschain/eocsio.cdt/docs/guides/cmake.md

 #### CMakeLists.txt
 To compile an EOSIO smart contract with CMake you'll need a CMake file.
-The new `eosio-init` tool can be used to generate the directory structure stub .hpp/.cpp files and subsequent cmake files.
+The new `lemon-init` tool can be used to generate the directory structure stub .hpp/.cpp files and subsequent cmake files.
 Or the template `CMakeLists.txt` in the examples folder is a good boilerplate for manual usage.

 For example: